July 27th is also known as Walk On Stilts Day and Take Your Houseplants For A Walk Day.

 Did you know that on this day in 1940, Billboard magazine started ranking sales of recorded songs?
 It used a nationwide survey to compare sales of singles in retail stores.

-Keep reading for more facts about July 27
+Keep reading for more interesting facts about July 27th in history!

 Around 1,000 prisoners escaped from Queyfiya Prison in Benghazi, Libya.